Advantour Scheduled Uzbekistan Tours 2013

 Accommodation

-Uzbekistan tourism has been actively developed during the past few years, making the trip to Uzbekistan more comfortable.
+Uzbekistan tourism infrastructure has been actively developing during the past few years, making the travel to Uzbekistan more comfortable.
 Many good hotels were built in Tashkent, Samarkand, Bukhara, Khiva and other big cities, which comply with modern hotel standards.
 In addition, there are some family-run hotels and B&B hotels which offer a suitable accommodation at much lower price.
 Most hotel rooms are equipped with a shower, private bath, air conditioning, telephone, satellite TV with international channels like CNN, BBC, ESPN.

 Cash and travelers checks

 It is possible to exchange US Dollars, Euros, UK pounds and Japanese Yen into Uzbek soums at banks and exchange offices in hotels.
 Exchange offices and banks do not accept hard currency banknotes that are old, worn out, have handwriting on, torn, lined or wrinkled.
 Such banknotes are accepted only in one branch of National Bank of Uzbekistan in Tashkent for about a 10% fee.
-It is extremely difficult to change soums back into dollars at reasonable exchange rates, so it is advised that you spend what soums you have before leaving the country.
+It is difficult to change soums back into dollars at reasonable exchange rates, so it is advised that you spend what soums you have before leaving the country.
+But it is possible to change soums back into dollars at reasonable exchange rate at Tashkent International airport before leaving Uzbekistan.
 American Express Travelers Cheques are not recommended during your trip to Uzbekistan, as they draw hefty fees and cannot be exchanged at favorable rates.

 Credit Cards and ATM Machines

 Credit cards are not widely accepted in Uzbekistan outside of upscale restaurants and hotels in Tashkent.
 Shops, restaurants and local transport prefer to be paid in Uzbek soums.
 Some upscale hotels in Tashkent, Samarkand and Bukhara accept Visa cards.
 Master cards are less frequently accepted.
-ATM machines are not widespread in Uzbekistan.
+ATM machines becoming widespread in Uzbekistan.
 Upscale hotels in Tashkent usually have separate ATMs for Mastercard and Visa cards that dispense US dollars, but one or both are often out of order or out of cash.
 A few banks in Tashkent across the country have ATMs that accept Visa or Mastercard as well, although they are subject to the same uncertainties.
 Always have a backup plan.
 A more reliable way to get dollars is to go to a local bank and get a cash advance on your credit card.
-A few banks accept Visa cards (UzKDB Bank, National Bank of Uzbekistan, RBS Bank), while only Asaka Bank can perform Mastercard cash advances.
+A few banks accept Visa cards (KDB Bank Uzbekistan, National Bank of Uzbekistan), while only Asaka Bank can perform Mastercard cash advances.
 Banks charge 2 to 4% of the amount being withdrawn for this service.

 Bank working hours: from 09:00 till 16:00, lunch break from 13:00 to 14:00